 The X factor that made it worthwhile for Reliance is this: debt reduction.
 For some time now, Reliance Industries, which has gross debt of over Rs 3 lakh crore on its books, has been seeking to lower its debt through asset sales.

 Ambani’s stated goal is to make Reliance net debt-free by March 2021.
 This means he has to retire debt worth around Rs 1.5 lakh crore in the next 11 months, the rest being balanced by cash and liquid asset equivalents already on Reliance’s books.

-But two big assets sales - , and another to Saudi Aramco — are stuck in regulatory quagmire.
+But two big assets sales - the sale of the tower and fibre assets to Brookfield for around Rs 25,000 crore, and another to sell a 20 per cent stake in Reliance’s oil and refining business to Saudi Aramco — are stuck in regulatory quagmire.
 Even with regulatory approvals, the Aramco deal may not go through easily given the current state of the global oil market.

 A third idea, to list Reliance Retail for a huge premium, will have to wait till the Covid-19 market mayhem ends, and there is no easy way to forecast when that will happen.

 In this scenario, a Rs 43,574 crore cash inflow from Facebook is just what the doctor ordered for making Reliance’s debt profile significantly better.
 This is Reliance’s X factor that makes the deal worth the effort.